-Read Wesley's Sermon's, Vol. II., and Wood's Perfect Love.
+Read Wesley's Sermons, Vol. II.; Wood's Perfect Love, and Roberts' Why Another Sect.

-Preachers who have commenced the study of Watson's Institutes, may, if they so choose, continue that course and be examined in the same at their respective conferences.
+^{} Preachers who have commenced the study of Watson's Institutes, or Ralston's Divinity, may, if they so choose, continue in that course and be examined in the same at their respective conferences.